 It doesn’t matter how fantastical or far-removed your story is—its heart, its reason for existing, will be something that you’re exploring or working to understand through the filter of art.
 It may be conscious or unconscious.
 Then, once you know what your story is really trying to say, you can share it with people who need your story to help them explore or understand these ideas too.

-Once you’ve figured out what your theme is, it’s time to find ways to make it shine even brighter through the course of your story.
+Once you’ve figured out what your theme is, it’s time to find ways to make it shine even brighter through the course of your plot points and narrative development.
 You can do this as you go, or you can go back and find ways to give it a nudge later in the editing process.

 When your characters grow to understand the theme in a new way, your readers will too.
 Making your characters do this is an important way of strengthening the themes of your story.

-Literary devices like motifs, symbols, and repetition are also great ways to emphasize the themes in your story.
-Adding in recurring colours, objects, places, numbers, or cultural symbols will help intensify the theme for your reader.
+A writer can use literary devices like motifs, symbolism, and repetition to emphasize the themes in your story.
+Adding in recurring colors, words, objects, places, numbers, or cultural symbols will help intensify the theme for your reader.
 See if you can find ways to add little details that make your story’s theme even more prominent.

 Theme is the heart of storytelling